-In vitro cell culture experiments play an important role in the advancement of life science and biomedical research.
+In vitro cell culture experiments play an important role in the advancement of life science and Biomedical research.
 These cell culture studies have become an integral part of research related to diagnosis, drug development, and drug toxicity and add significant value to the understanding of cellular and functional aspects of physiology and metabolism.
 However, the in vitro environment in which cell culture experiments are done and from the source these cells and related materials are derived are also ideal condition for the proliferation of microorganisms.
-The risk of laboratory infection when working with continuous cell lines in general is low, risk increases when working with human and other primate cells, and primary cells from other mammalian species.
+The risk of laboratory infection when working with continuous cell lines in general is low, risk increases when working with human and other primate cells, and primary cell cultures from other mammalian species.
 Any oversight on the safety precautions related to in vitro handling techniques can be hazardous to persons working with them.

 Below are some basic safety measures, you should take while working with primary cell cultures

-- Since the primary culture techniques makes the use of animal or human tissues, it is imperative to follow medical ethics associated with it.
+- Since the primary cell culture techniques makes the use of animal or human tissues, it is imperative to follow medical ethics associated with it.

 - For using human tissues, the consent of the person and/or relatives is very necessary requirement for using tissues for research purposes.